apple/coremltools/docs-guides/source/stateful-models.md

          return self.fc(attention_output)
 ```

-Now let's compare the speed between the original model and the stateful kv-cache model.
+Now let’s compare the speed between the original model and the stateful kv-cache model.

 First we set up some hyperparameters:
 ```python